domdavis/ch-products-elite-map/README.md

 ## Possible Future Enhancement

-This is version 4 of my Elite Dangerous map and the third I've published.
+This is version 5 of my Elite Dangerous map and the fourth I've published.
 Short of radical control changes or the introduction of several new controls before the final release it's unlikely the map will change much.
 That said a few ideas I have kicking about are:

 * Map Throttle Hat 1 Up to a landing macro that will deploy landing gear and set 1 pip to engines (with probably 4 pips to systems and the last pip popped into weapons).
 At the moment I'm happy landing with 2 pips in engines but the Type 9 and the Anaconda may want slower approaches.
 * Map Throttle Hat 1 Down so that disables flight assist for as long as it's pressed.
 Since I generally boost with flight assist off this saves having to press two buttons.